Bandh (Closed): Incredible India Indeed

 Pali Naka, Bandra, Mumbai: 17th November, 2012

-7 thoughts on “Bandh (Closed): Incredible India Indeed
+7 responses to “Bandh (Closed): Incredible India Indeed”

 We encountered a similar situation in Santiago, Chile a couple of years ago.
 We arrived the day before the Presidential election and next day – no shops or food outlets open, no public transport or taxis, all public toilets locked!!
 Lots of very annoyed tourists who couldn’t even get a drink in their hotel bar.
 The taxi driver who took us to the airport the next morning told us that this shutdown also occurs on saints’ days of which there are many.